madhavmehndiratta/blog/_posts/2020-07-21-investigator-1-vulnhub-walkthrough.md

 <img src="/assets/img/uploads/investigator/port8080.png">
 </center>

-I started a gobuster scan in the background but that didn't gave me any interesting directory.
+I started a gobuster scan in the background but that didn't give me any interesting directory.
 Then I moved to the next port 5555 for further enumeration.
 For connecting to this port you need to install <b>adb.</b> You can install it by using the following command:

 ```r
 $ sudo apt install adb